 Instructions

 - Refrigerate coconut cream overnight.
-Do not shake the cake.
+Do not shake the can.
 Scoop out the top cream and leave the liquid.

 - Add coconut cream to a mixing bowl along with powdered sugar and vanilla extract, beat until stiff peak.